Efenatoko/ugc-sniper-w-threads/README.md

 ### [Click me to watch the unofficial installation guide](https://youtu.be/tLiNCI8bzSo)

 ### Step 1
 Install python.
-You first need to install python you can do this [here](https://www.python.org/download)
+You first need to install python [3.11.x]you can do this [here](https://www.python.org/download)
 ### Step 2
 Click on code > download zip.
 This will download the program as a .zip file and after that unpack the installed ugc threaded sniper into a directory of choice.